Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 - from single variable to multiple variables

 It is recommended that you run the code cells in IDEAR in the order provided, since some cells depend on the outputs from previous cells.
 Cells _**Global Configuration and Setting Up**_, _**Import necessary packages and set up environment parameters**_, and _**Define some functions for generating reports**_ need to run first in order to import necessary modules or define functions that are going to be used by IDEAR.

 During the interactive process of data exploration, analysis, and visualization, you can click the **Export** button for each analysis and visualization.
 The Python scripts used to generate the results of your analysis and visualization are output/appended to some temporary Jupyter Notebooks in the directory _export\_dir_ you specified in the second code cell of the IDEAR Jupyter Notebook.
 You can generate a final data report from the temporary Jupyter Notebooks in this directory.
-Click the **Generate Final Report** button to merge all temporary Jupyter Notebooks in this directory to a single Jupyter Notebook.
+Click the **Generate Final Report** button to merge all the temporary Jupyter Notebooks in this directory to a single Jupyter Notebook.
 You can share this report with your project teammates or with your clients to discuss what insights you obtained from your exploration of the data.

 ## 1. Read and Summarize the Data

-This section of cells will:
+This section of cells complete the following tasks:

-- Read data into Pandas data frame, and infer column types (numerical or categorical)
+- Reads data into Pandas data frame, and infers the column types (numerical or categorical).
-- Print the first n rows of data
-- Print the dimensions, column names and types of the data
+- Prints the first n rows of the data.- Prints the dimensions, column names and types of data in the data frame.

 ### 1.1.
 Read data and infer column types

-This cell will:
+This cell completes the following tasks:

-- Parse the yaml file into a dictionary
+- Parses the yaml file into a dictionary.
-- Read the data into a Pandas data frame, and sample the data
+- Reads the data into a Pandas data frame and samples the data.
-- If the yaml file does not specify which columns are categorical/numerical, infer all non-numerical/numerical columns as categorical/numerical
+- Infers whether the columns are categorical or numerical if the yaml file does not specify the type of data contained in the columns.
-- Print which column is the target column, and which columns are categorical and numerical columns.
+- Prints which column is the target column, which columns contain categorical data, and which contain numerical data.
 ![read-data](./media/read-data.png)

 ### 1.2.
 Print the first n rows of the data

 This cell prints the first n (n=5 by default) of the data.
-Drag the scroll bar left or right will print less or more rows of data.
-This allows users to take a quick peek of the data.
+Draging the scroll bar left or right prints less or more rows of data.
+This allows users to take a quick peek at various quantities of the data.

 ![print-n-rows](./media/print-n-rows.png)